Abandoned & Little-Known Airfields:

 A street just to the north of Kettering Field is also named McCook Avenue.

-As seen in the 2000 USGS aerial photo, the site of the former McCook Field is occupied by several athletic fields.
+As seen in the 2000 USGS aerial photo, the site of McCook Field is occupied by several athletic fields.

 The site of McCook Field is located northwest of the present-day intersection of Interstate 75 & Route,